Never Miss a Chance to Make a Difference

 We hope that our communities, and especially our schools, embrace our responsibility to make life better and our world more equitable for everyone, but especially for families in poverty.

 We know, sadly, that it will take far too long for all of these hopes to come to fruition.
-Unfortunately, we know it’s too much to hope that all of our kids will get the same treatment in America as other kids do.
+Unfortunately, we know its too much to hope that all of our kids will get the same treatment in America as other kids do.
 But our last hope, in this moment that feels like things are getting worse, is that we all get better.
 Just better.
 Every day, a little better.

 For our part at KIPP New Jersey, we will continue to work ever harder to encourage, engage, and empower our students to face down whatever challenges life throws at them, however unfair they may be.
 And we will continue to engage with our communities to build a world where all kids have an equal chance to live the life of their dreams.